andyttran/guide_to_algorithms/README.md

 Knowing that lower order terms and coefficients will get dropped anyway, you can speed up your analysis by looking at **chunks** of code at a time, and evaluating based on **magnitude**.

-Lets try this out on a few problems.
+Let's try this out on a few problems.

 ---
 **Q:** Evaluate the following prblem for time complexity: